 The hexagram, plaited and red, is used as a symbol for the Magen David Adom, a humanitarian organization similar to the RedCross.

-Like 2713 the sign 2714 is hardly used in modern ideography except as a sign for electrical motors with 3-phase or 6-phase windingin engineering.
-The "empty" hexagram, without crossing lines, or the filled version, 2863, is never used in Western ideography except as a form for a policeman's badge in Iceland and in certain states in the US (the sheriff's star).
-As form of a policeman's badge 2825a is also common in the United States.
+Like the sign is hardly used in modern ideography except as a sign for electrical motors with 3-phase or 6-phase windingin engineering.
+The "empty" hexagram, without crossing lines, or the filled version, , is never used in Western ideography except as a form for a policeman's badge in Iceland and in certain states in the US (the sheriff's star).
+As form of a policeman's badge is also common in the United States.

 No comments: